ROCm/rocDecode/docs/reference/rocDecode-core-APIs.rst

 The rocDecode core APIs
 ********************************************************************

-The rocDecode core APIs are intended for users who find that the utility classes aren't sufficient for their implementations.
+The rocDecode core APIs are intended for users who want to have full control of the decoding pipeline and interact with the core components instead of the utility classes.
 The :doc:`Using the rocDecode videodecode sample <../how-to/using-rocDecode-videodecode-sample>` provides an introduction to using the utility classes.

 The rocDecode core APIs are exposed in header files in the |apifolder|_ folder of the `rocDecode GitHub repository <https://github.com/ROCm/rocDecode>`_.